• Skip to primary navigation

 • Water - A 1:1 ratio of water to granulated sugar is needed to make the simple syrup.

 Step 1: Prepare the fruit.
-Lay the chopped fruit on a lined baking sheet and sprinkle granulated sugar over top.
+Lay the chopped fruit (sweet strawberries and tart rhubarb) on a lined baking sheet and sprinkle granulated sugar over top.

 Step 2: Roast the fruit.
 Roast the fruit in the oven, making sure to stir it every so often to prevent burning.
 Leave it out to cool when it’s done.